m-r-hashan/highlight/content/authors/admin/_index.md

 ---
-bio: My research interest includes infectious diseases, modelling based approach in public health, non-communicable diseases and the interlink between NCDs and IDs I am also involved with secondary data based research and evidence synthesis through systematic review and meta-analysis on potential topic of medicine, public health.
+bio: My research interest includes infectious diseases, modelling based approach in public health, non-communicable diseases and the interlink between NCDs and IDs

 education:
   courses:
   - course: PhD in Infectious disease